rapidsai/rapids.ai/index.md

 {% capture com_top_left %}
 ## <i class="fas fa-code-branch"></i> RAPIDS + blazingSQL

 BlazingSQL is an open source project providing distributed SQL for analytics that enables the integration of enterprise data at scale.
-RAPIDS is actively contributing to BlazingSQL, and it integrates with RAPIDS cuDF, XGBoost, and RAPIDS cuML for GPU-accelerated data analytics and machine learning. **[Learn more on our blazingSQL page <i class="fa fa-angle-double-right" aria-hidden="true"></i>](blazingsql.html)**
+RAPIDS is actively contributing to BlazingSQL, and it integrates with RAPIDS cuDF, XGBoost, and RAPIDS cuML for GPU-accelerated data analytics and machine learning. **[Learn more on our BlazingSQL page <i class="fa fa-angle-double-right" aria-hidden="true"></i>](blazingsql.html)**
 {% endcapture %}

 {% capture com_top_right %}